They are becoming increasingly popular but what is a gong bath?

 We usually advise that you make sure you have extra layers to keep you warm during the gong and sound bath.
 Thick socks, jumpers and scarves are a great idea especially in the winter months.
 We will always ensure that we make the environment cosy by keeping it at a good temparature and making sure everyone has a blanket and other props but you can also treat yourself by bringing a pillow along and maybe an extra blanket.
 As always we recommend bringing some water, too.

-Why not give it a go yourself and prebook your ticket for our next Gong & Sound Bath Friday 27th September 7-8:30 £20 self investment
+Why not give it a go yourself and prebook your ticket for our next Festive Feel & Sound Bath Friday 8th December 4:5-30pm £20 self investment